rashadatjou/google-ima-sdk-xc/README.md

-# Unofficial Google IMA iOS and tvOS Swift Package
+# Unofficial Combined Google IMA SDK iOS and tvOS

-This is a Swift Package for integrating the Google Interactive Media Ads (IMA) SDK into your iOS or tvOS project using Swift.
+This is a project adds suppot for multiplatform XCFramework, Swift Package and CocoaPods to the Google Interactive Media Ads (IMA) SDK.

 ## Checksum